Our 10 Best Packing Hacks of All Time

-Save these ideas for your next summer trip.
+Save these packing tips for your next summer trip.

 Plastic Straw as a Necklace De-Tangler